Multimodal axion emissions from Abelian-Higgs cosmic strings

-Next, let us focus on the evolution of the string network in the radiation-dominated universe.
-Here, the number of grid points and the initial boxsize are $N^3 = 8192^3$ and $L = 128/v$ respectively.
+Next, let us focus on the evolution of the string network in the radiation-dominated Universe.
+Here, the number of grid points and the initial box size are $N^3 = 8192^3$ and $L = 128/v$, respectively.
 The conformal time, $\tau$, is adopted as a time variable.
-The initial conformal time is $\tau_i = 1/v$ and the scale factor is normalized as $a(\tau_i) = 1$.
+The initial conformal time is $\tau_i = 1/v$, and the scale factor is normalized as $a(\tau_i) = 1$.
 We terminate the simulation once the lattice spacing exceeds the string width, at which point the string configuration can no longer be reliably resolved.
 We set the initial value of the Higgs field on the vacuum manifold, $|\Phi| = v$, with a randomly chosen phase at each lattice site.
 Other field contents are set as zero.
-The simulation starts with the pre-evolution (relaxation) phase for $\Delta \tau = 2/v$, in which we turn off the axion-gauge coupling, because the large gradient energy by the artificial initial configuration may contaminate the signal.
+The simulation starts with the preevolution (relaxation) phase for $\Delta \tau = 2/v$, in which we turn off the axion-gauge coupling because the large gradient energy by the artificial initial configuration may contaminate the signal.
 Then, we start the main evolution phase by turning on the coupling, allowing the axion emission from the string network.
-We have confirmed that the result is not sensitive to the duration of this pre-evolution phase.
-The network enters the scaling regime around $\tau \sim 10/v$.
+We have confirmed that the result is not sensitive to the duration of this preevolution phase.